calico-vpp/calico-vpp/README.md

 # Calico VPP dataplane

-This project is now part of projectcalico code & issues moved to https://github.com/projectcalico/vpp-dataplane
+We have moved to projectcalico !
+Please see https://github.com/projectcalico/vpp-dataplane